advice hub

 The Bottom Line

 Congratulations!
 You’ve made it to homeownership.
-Getting here can feel like a lot of work, but if you prepare and educate yourself beforehand, the process will more manageable.
+Getting here can feel like a lot of work, but if you prepare and educate yourself beforehand, the process will be more manageable.
 Small, proactive steps like setting a budget and fielding mortgage loan offers will give you the confidence to reach the closing process.

 That way, you can have the house you want at a price you love.